Frozen Coconut Lemonade

 This post may contain affiliate links.

-Frozen Coconut Lemonade – The EASIEST THREE ingredient whipped lemonade recipe that’s creamy and refreshing with the PERFECT pop of tart lemon flavor!!
+Coconut Frozen Lemonade — The EASIEST THREE ingredient frozen lemonade recipe that’s creamy and refreshing with the PERFECT pop of tart lemon flavor!!
 You can easily spike it for an adults-only batch that’s perfect for summer days!!

 This is going to be your new summertime favorite blended drink.
 It’s similar to a smoothie or frozen drink, but with more of a whipped and frothy texture than your typical smoothie or frozen drink has thanks to the coconut milk.

 That coconut milk fat isn’t just good for your skin.
 It makes an incredibly creamy and frothy frozen drink.

 It’s refreshing, creamy, and has a great balance of tart-and-sweet.
 If you’re looking for a lemonade recipe with plenty of lemon pop, this is exactly what you need.

 I personally don’t think this coconut milk drink recipe tastes that coconut-forward but I also drink a ton of coconut water and coconut milk so I may not be the best judge.
 My daughter thought the coconut flavor is present but not overwhelming.

 You literally only need three ingredients (because ice doesn’t count) to make this refreshing summery drink:

 - Lemon juice

 - Cold coconut milk (in a can, full-fat)